wonsunahn/CS1632_JavaAssessment/README.md

    https://help.github.com/en/desktop/contributing-to-projects/cloning-a-repository-from-github-to-github-desktop

-   Please clone the GitHub Classroom repository that was created for you when you accept the assignment.
+   Please clone the GitHub Classroom repository that was created for you when you accept the assignment to your desktop.

-   This way, you will have always have up=to-date course materials on your computer.
-Whenever there are updates to the course materials, the "Pull" request button will be activated for the repository on GitHub Desktop.
-Clicking that button will bring your local folder in sync with the updated materials.
+   Whenever there are updates to the GitHub Classroom repository (for example, somebody did a "Push" to the repository), the "Pull" request button will be activated for the repository on GitHub Desktop.
+Clicking that button will bring your Local Repository in sync with the Remote Repository at GitHub.com.

 3. Whenever you make improvements to your source code, frequently "Commit" and "Push" those changes to GitHub so that your new changes are versioned.